-2) St. Croix Pelagics - One or more of the species, or a part thereof, listed in Table 5.1.2 below.
+2) St. Thomas/St. John Pelagics - One or more of the species, or a part thereof, listed in Table 5.1.2 below.

 Table 5.1.2.
-Species in the St. Croix Pelagics group.
-Both pelagic stocks are new to management under the St. Croix FMP.
+Species in the St. Thomas/St. John Pelagics group.
+Both pelagic stocks are new to management under the St. Thomas/St. John FMP.

-Family or Class Stock # Species Name Common Name Coryphaenidae - Dolphinfish Dolphin 1 Coryphaena hippurus Dolphin Scombridae - Mackerels and Tunas Wahoo 2 Acanthocybium solandri Wahoo
+Family or Class Stock # Species Name Common Name Coryphaenidae Dolphinfish Dolphin 1 Coryphaena hippurus Dolphin Scombridae - Mackerels and Tunas Wahoo 2 Acanthocybium solandri Wahoo

-3. Caribbean Spiny Lobster - the species, Panulirus argus, or a part thereof.
-This species is managed as a single stock (i.e., spiny lobster).

-4. Queen Conch - the species, Lobatus gigas, or a part thereof.
-This species is managed as a single stock (i.e., queen conch).

-'''

-St. Croix FMP/EA

-'''

-5. St. Croix Coral Reef Resources - the Coral Reef Resources would be divided into three groups: (1) Sea cucumbers; (2) Sea urchins, and (3) Corals.
-There are new species within each of the groups that would be new to management under the St. Croix FMP (See Appendix E).

-6. Fish trap - In the St. Croix EEZ, a trap and its component parts (including the lines and buoys), regardless of the construction material, used for or capable of taking finfish, except a trap used in the directed fishery for Caribbean spiny lobster.
+- 3. Caribbean Spiny Lobster the species, Panulirus argus, or a part thereof.
+This species is managed as a single stock (i.e., Spiny lobster). - 4.
+Queen Conch - the species, Lobatus gigas (formerly Strombus gigas), or a part thereof.
+This species is managed as a single stock (i.e., Queen conch). - 5.
+St. Thomas/St. John Coral Reef Resources The Coral Reef Resources would be divided into three groups: (1) Sea cucumbers; (2) Sea urchins; and (3) Corals.
+There are species within each of the groups that would be new to management under the St. Thomas/St. John FMP (See Appendix E). - 6.
+Fish trap In the St. Thomas/St. John EEZ, a trap and its component parts (including the lines and buoys), regardless of the construction material, used for or capable of taking finfish, except a trap used in the directed fishery for Caribbean spiny lobster.